AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### 4.1.
 Configure local environment for testing {#rename-env-file-theme-folder}

 1. Open the theme folder in a plain text editor.
+For example, open the `aem-forms-theme-canvas` folder in Visual Studio Code editor.
 1. Rename the `env_template` file to `.env` file in the theme folder and add the following parameters:

       ```